Browse tips for improving squirrel habitat on your Missouri land.

-- Improve solid stands of even-aged timber by cutting an occasional tree to open up the solid canopy and promote tree crown growth, thus improving nut production and seedling growth.
+Improve solid stands of even-aged timber by cutting an occasional tree or group of trees to open up the canopy.
+This promotes tree crown growth, and nut production and improves seedling growth.
 This encourages different kinds of trees and promotes the growth of uneven-aged stands, insuring a more dependable food supply and natural den development.

-- Leave these trees space to grow: mulberries, wild cherry, elm, maple, hackberry, sweet gum and ash are food producers for squirrels.
-Most of these develop den cavities more rapidly than some of the commercial hardwoods and are useful as fuel.
+Give these trees room to grow: mulberry, wild cherry, elm, maples, hickories, oaks, pecan, walnutand ash are food producers for squirrels.
+Sycamores, cottonwoods, and hackberries develop den cavities more rapidly than many of the commercial hardwoods..